wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-calls-using-auto-attendants/includes/3-plan-and-design-auto-attendants.md

 1. Mark one note as the main auto attendant, which will include a business hours initial greeting, an after-hours greeting, and a main menu.
 You may also want an auto attendant to represent the hours and location recording and additional auto attendants to cover the needs of your callers.
 If possible, use a different color of note to represent auto attendants.
 1. Place the main auto attendant note on your board space.
 If any of the top options go directly to a single employee, put their note to the right of the note representing the attendant.
 1. It's unlikely all the options will fit on the main auto attendant menu, so think about which additional attendants might be needed and how they might nest under the main attendant.
-1. If you have an option that leads to a call queue, create a note using a third color, place it below and to the right of the attendant that connects to the Call Queue.
+1. If you have an option that leads to a call queue, create a note using a third color and place it below and to the right of the attendant that connects to the call queue.

 :::image type="content" border="false" source="../media/3-aa-lawyeroffice-callqueues.png" alt-text="Example auto attendant design":::